310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
 T-Takamine?
 Your face looks mischievous!
 Why is that!
-Did I do something to make you angry again?!
+Did I do something to make you angry again!?
 {% endbubble %}

 {% bubble Shinobu %}